FrostDigital/fruster-api-gateway/readme.md

 ## License

-This project is licensed under the terms of the MIT license
+This project is licensed under the terms of the MIT license.